merenlab/merenlab.org/courses/PFLS/index.md

 #### Evaluating EXC-003

-Since you are such experts of BASH programming at this point, we will have some fun and interactively write a BASH script altogeter to test whether *your* script produces an output that is exactly matching the output requested above.
+Since you are such experts of BASH programming at this point, we will have some fun and interactively write a BASH script altogether to test whether *your* script produces an output that is exactly matching the output requested above.
 Our script will,

 * Get a copy of your repository from `https://github.com/$username/PFLS.git` where `$username` will be the GitHub username for each one of you,
 * Expect to find the directory `EXC-003/fasta-file-processor.sh` in the cloned repository,
 * Capture the output of your program when it is run on a test FASTA file, and finally,
 * Test whether the output produces matches to the output expected.

-For the last step, we will make use of the following logic:
+For the last step, we will make use of the following logic (the code is incomplete, but you *could* complete it to make sure it will give a green mark for your submission 😉):

 ```sh
 echo "$output" | awk -v username="$username" '